mjgpy3/shake-breakable-toy/README.md

 # shake-breakable-toy
-Let's try to build some things using Shake
+Let's try to build some things using Shake.

 ##
 ```
-stach runghc Build.hs
+stack runghc Build.hs
 ```